hashicorp/terraform/website/docs/backends/types/azurerm.html.md

 ## Data Source Configuration

-When authenticating using a Service Principall (either with a Client Certificate or a Client Secret):
+When authenticating using a Service Principal (either with a Client Certificate or a Client Secret):

 ```hcl
 data "terraform_remote_state" "foo" {